The Nest

 1. Submit A Complete Rental Application

 When renting an apartment, the fastest way to get approved is to submit a complete rental application and all the necessary supporting documents.
-One common mistake renters make is failing to prepare in advance.

-To gain approval, you must provide a comprehensive rental application that includes all the information and documents requested by the landlord.
+To gain approval, you must provide a comprehensive rental application form that includes all the information and documents requested by the landlord.

 Therefore, being organized and prepared is essential to avoid any unnecessary delays.